 The big and important exception to this is if a given federate has reached a state where it considers itself converged.
 At this point, the only thing the federate needs to do to indicate this to the rest of the federation is not publish any new values before making the exact same iterative time request.
 That iterative time request should still use ITERATE_IF_NEEDED and if it is returned ITERATING it should look for new inputs.
-If the convergence criterion is not longer met it should recalculate the model state and publish new outputs.
+If the convergence criterion is met, it once again would not publish anything and make the same request again.
+If the convergence criterion is no longer met it should recalculate the model state and publish new outputs.